martineztcindy/martineztcindy.github.io/README.md

 Advancements in machine learning in human medicine are much greater than that of veterinary care when searching on Google Scholar.
 For example, one paper developed a model to analyze chest CT scan images to help diagnose COVID-19.
 Among the research, the most interesting is the use of machine learning and deep learning in oncology.
 Searches for similar research in veterinary medicine yield less robust results.
 This discrepancy is likely due to the limited data collected and the ethical dilemmas faced.
 Notably, the potential for a misdiagnosis may inadvertently lead to owners to opt for euthanisa since the cost of treating the issue may be overwhelming.
 Therefore, there is a need for more research and development of machine learning technologies tailored for veterinary medicine that enhance diagnostic accuracy.

 One example of utilizing machine learning is the diagnosis of anemia in feline patients.
 The first step would be conducting a complete blood cell count (CBC) on a blood analyzer.
 If the pet is found to have a low red blood cell (RBC) count, a blood smear will have to be stained to count the presence of immature red blood cells, known as reticulocytes.
 This will let the veterinarian know if the bone marrow is responding appropriately [2].
 The challenge lies in distinguishing between aggregate reticulocyte and punctate reticulocyte within the blood smear.
-Only the aggregate reticulocyte should be counted because punctate reticulocytes, having been in the blood for several days, do not accurately reflect bone marrow response [3].
+Only the aggregate reticulocyte should be counted because punctate reticulocytes, having been in the blood for several days, do not accurately reflect bone marrow response [2].
 As Figure 1 shows, they have similar structure, except aggregate reticulocyte have more clumps a blue-stained granules.

 ![aggvspun](https://github.com/martineztcindy/martineztcindy.github.io/blob/main/aggregate-punctate-300x179.png?raw=true)
-Figure 1: Image of aggregate and punctate reticulocyte [4]
+*Figure 1: Image of aggregate and punctate reticulocyte [3]*

 The goal of this project was to use supervised learning techniques, specifically a CNN architecture, to train a model to locate an aggregate reticulocyte within a 300 x 300 image of a stained blood smear.
 The blood smear contained multiple classes and objects, but for this project, I only looked to locate one object of one class per image.
 Regression was used to predict the spatial coordinate (boundary boxes) of the aggregate reticulocytes within the given image.